What Is a Car Insurance Premium? Definition, Cost and Factors

 How to Lower Your Car Insurance Premium

 Rate differences between insurers for identical coverage can run hundreds of dollars a year.
-These steps target the highest-impact levers first.
+Comparing quotes, stacking discounts, raising your deductible, dropping unnecessary coverage and maintaining continuous coverage are the highest-impact moves you can make.

 1. 1